RaulS22/Projeto-Computacional/mamute_denoise/README.md

 ## License

-`mamute_denoise` was created by Isadora gomes, Pedro Lopes e Raul Santos.
+`mamute_denoise` was created by Isadora gomes, Pedro Lopes and Raul Santos.
 It is licensed under the terms of the MIT license.

 ## Credits